 A Guide for Parents and Students

-Parents have many issues to consider when seeking suitable accommodation for a daughter or son attending college or university .
+Parents have many issues to consider when seeking suitable accommodation for a youth attending college or university.
 The following information will help to determine if potential accommodation make the grade when it comes to fire safety.

 It is the law in Ontario to have working smoke alarms on every storey and outside all sleeping areas.
 The law applies to single family, semi-detached, townhomes and apartments (including basement apartments), whether owner-occupied or rented.
 Rooming houses have specific regulations about smoke alarms or fire alarm systems.
 In addition to smoke alarms within each unit or suite, apartment buildings and student residences operated by the school may also have a building fire alarm system.
 Make sure the landlord, administrator or superintendent identifies and explains the fire alarm and detection features in the building and unit.